 As a volunteer assistant coach at LaGrange in 2022, the Panthers once again won the USA South Tournament and advanced all the way to the NCAA DIII World Series in Cedar Rapids, Iowa.

-Most recently, Pearce served as an assistant baseball coach at LaGrange High School working with the infielders and all hitters.
+Pearce served as an assistant baseball coach at LaGrange High School in the spring of 2023 working with the infielders and all hitters.
 LaGrange High School had a 31-10 record in 2023 finishing as the runners up in the 4A GHSA state championship.

 Prior to attending LaGrange College, Pearce worked with the Greater Naples Little League team in Naples, Florida volunteering over 500 hours with the youth baseball teams.
 He also was a coach at the Mike Martin Baseball Camps in Tallahassee, Florida from May-July of 2018.